cert-manager/website/content/v1.9-docs/usage/csi.md

 the in-line volume attributes.
 From this, the driver will generate a private key as well as a certificate request based upon that key using information built from the volume attributes.
-The driver will create a `CertificateRequest` resource in the same namespace in the Pod that, if valid, cert-manger will return a signed certificate.
+The driver will create a `CertificateRequest` resource in the same namespace in the Pod that, if valid, cert-manager will return a signed certificate.

 The resulting signed certificate and generated key will be written to that